 Once your child is born you should be able to start claiming child benefit.
 With this setup, you will receive a regular payment from them.
 Although not a huge amount it will go some way towards making up the difference.

-If like me, you are a member of a union or another professional organisation you may be able to reduce or freeze the subscriptions on these whilst you are on maternity leave.
+If you are a member of a union or another professional organisation, then you may be able to reduce or freeze the subscriptions on these whilst you are on maternity leave.

 My union fees went down to half whilst I was on maternity leave and although this was only £10 a month, £120 over the year makes a big difference.